How Can I Help?

 It’s not just about staying together.
 It’s much more than that.
 I think the quality of your marriage is at least as important as the length of it!
 Marriage counseling with me is about how to break through the stuff that gets in the way of making your life together happy.

 “It’s Not The Years In Your Life, It’s the Life In Your Years.”

 I could say the same about marriage.
 When you hear about a couple that’s been together for decades, there’s no tactful way to find out how many of those years were good.
 You also can’t ask how many were terrible, or how many were on autopilot.
 Seems rude.
 But the question is a huge one.
 What kind of relationship do you want?
 While constant happiness is not a goal I find reasonable, I do think that being out of misery isn’t too much to ask.
 After that, building up to mostly happy with occasional bursts of total joy should be within everyone’s reach.
 If we can’t have a foundation of “pretty good, most of the time,” what are we doing?
 And what about “pretty great sometimes”?
 Should that be a daydream, or a goal?
 I think it should be a reality, and reality starts with a goal.

 Questions?
-See a list of Frequent Asked Questions on my homepage.
+See a list of Frequent Asked Questions on this page.
 You can learn all about how to schedule, what a session is like, rates, and why I don’t take insurance.
-If you have other questions, email is the best way to ask: email@example.com
+If you have other questions, email is the best way to ask: firstname.lastname@example.org

 Stop Waiting For It To Get Better.
 Schedule A Session

 One small step can put you on a path to improve your marriage.

 Information submitted via this form is encrypted for privacy with the latest technology.